 In the Grunt tool window, on the toolbar and choose the required

-Gruntfile.js file from the list.
+Gruntfile.js file you need in the dialog that opens.
 JetBrains Rider adds a new node with the path to the chosen

 Gruntfile.js file on its title and builds a tasks tree under the new node.